Learning and Information in Stochastic Networks and Queues: Reinforcement Learning in Queues

 \subsection{Application Areas}

-We review a range of queueing application areas where reinforcement learning approaches have been applied.
-These studies usually focus on performance under simulation.
-Theoretical correctness and robustness guarantees are often not provided.
+We review a range of queueing application areas where reinforcement learning approaches have been investigated.
+As discussed applications include healthcare, manufacturing, transportation and communications.
+The studies below for the most part focus on training reinforcement learning algorithms through simulation.

 \cite{dai2019inpatient} consider the application of reinforcement learning for the optimization of hospital patient inflows.
 Here the overflow decision problem is cast as an average cost MDP.
-An approximate dynamic program is formulate and verified.
-Markov decision process approaches to emergency response and vehicle assignment have been applied by \cite{van2018real}.
-Reinforcement learning formulations are then considered by \cite{lopez2018distributed}. \cite{feng2020scalable} develope the work of \cite{dai2020queueing} and apply this to ride sharing systems.
-A number of recent works consider the application in ride-sharing system.
-See \cite{qin2019deep} for a review and discussion of the application in Didi's ride-sharing fleet.
+An approximate dynamic program is formulated and verified.
+Emergency response and vehicle assignment approaches to have been applied as MDPs by \cite{van2018real}.
+Reinforcement learning formulations of this are considered by \cite{lopez2018distributed}. \cite{feng2020scalable} develop the work of \cite{dai2020queueing} and apply this to ridesharing systems.
+See \cite{qin2019deep} for a review and discussion on the application of reinforcement learning to Didi's ride-sharing fleet.

-Other transport applications involve traffic signal control.
+Traffic signal control is a further transport applications area.
 The SurTrac system in the US applies estimation along with a forward dynamic programming solution, see \cite{smith2013smart}.
 Companies such as Vivacity explicitly apply deep reinforcement learning in their traffic control system.\footnote{https://vivacitylabs.com/technology/junction-control/} See \cite{cabrejas2021reinforcement} for a recent study that demonstrates the ability of deep RL to outperform current commercial traffic signal controllers.

 Studies of distributed reinforcement learning for manufacturing processes are considered in \cite{qu2018dynamic}.
 Here the stochastic processing network model of \cite{dai2020processing} is considered within a reinforcement learning framework.
-Further studies in semiconductor manufacting is given by \cite{park2019reinforcement}.
+Further studies on machine repair are given by server speed optimization are given by \cite{prabuchandran2016reinforcement}.
+Semiconductor manufacturing is investigated by \cite{park2019reinforcement}.